President Ilham Aliyev congratulates President Recep Tayyip Erdogan - ExBulletin

 President Ilham Aliyev congratulates President Recep Tayyip Erdogan

-Azerbaijani President Ilham Aliyev sent a congratulatory letter to Turkish President Recep Tayyip Erdogan on his 70th birthday.
-WHAT reports.
+President of the Republic of Azerbaijan Ilham Aliyev sent a congratulatory letter to Recep Tayyip Erdogan, President of the Republic of Turkey Azernews reports.

 “Dear Mr. President,